Gordian adjacency for torus knots: Unknotting on the torus and proof of Theorem

-This leaves the case $n<a$.
-We may assume $m>b-a$, otherwise we replace (inductively) $a,b$ by $a,b-a$, since by the first case $T(a,b-a)\leq_gT(a,b)$.
-To apply the same idea as before we need to reduce a braid on $a$ or $b$ strands to one on $n$ or $m$ strands.
-Figure ~\ref{fig:sigmas} gives the pictorial idea if $m$ equals $b-1$.
+This leaves the case $n<a$ and $m<b$.
+In the first case we interpreted $T(a,b)$ as the closure of a braid on $a$ strands, in the following we see $T(a,b)=T(b,a)$ as a braid on $b$ strands.
+We may assume $m>b-a$, otherwise we replace (inductively) $a,b$ by $a,b-a$ (respectively by $b-a,a$ if $b-a<a$) since by the first case $T(a,b-a)\leq_GT(a,b)$.
+To apply the same idea as before we reduce the braid on $b$ strands to one on $m$ strands.
+More precisely, the representation of $T(a,b)$ as the closure of the $b$-strand braid